 In 2012, the Royal Canadian Mint honoured Tecumseh’s bravery during the War of 1812, where he became one of Canada’s most well-known war heroes.

-His likeness was featured on both a $4 Fine silver coin and a 25-cent circulation coin unveiled at Fort Malden National Historic site in Amherstburg, Ont.
+His likeness was featured on both a $4 Fine silver coin and a 25-cent circulation coin unveiled in 2012 at Fort Malden National Historic site in Amherstburg, Ont.
 It was the second of four circulation coins to commemorate key historical figures who influenced the fight for Canada from 1812-14.

 SPURRING ON CONFEDERATION

 While both events are defining moments in Canada’s history, the War of 1812 was a catalyst for Canadian Confederation.